Sroberts03/Startup/README.md

 - **HTML Pages** 5 individual html pages.
 One for each view. "index.html" (Login) --> "start_game.html"
 (start button) --> "game_play.html" (the game), "about.html" (about page), "leader_board.html" (high scores).

+###CSS Deliverable

+For this deliverable I added:

+- **CSS Pages** 5 CSS files/templates added.
+I added a place holder for my later DB with player scores.
+I also added a place holder animation for the game.